 Garage and industrial heaters are more rugged and powerful than their residential counterparts.
-Since they're used in poorly-insulated areas without central heating, they're subject to extreme conditions and significant temperature drops.
+Since they're generally used in poorly-insulated areas without central heating, they're subject to extreme conditions and significant temperature drops.
 Portable garage heaters are popular since many people use their garage as a workshop, studio, or even a place to hang out.
-Garage heaters can bring powerful heat to large spaces or provide directed heat at the specific area you're working in.
+Garage heaters can provide powerful, directed heat to the specific area you're working in.

 Industrial heaters are commonly used in large event spaces and warehouses.
 Some models double as dryers for quickly drying paint, concrete, and light water damage.
 Using industrial heaters for water damage restoration and new construction drying can increase drying efficiency because the added heat increases the rate of evaporation.
 Industrial heaters are also used to heat greenhouses or for other agricultural purposes.

 Our selection of industrial and garage heaters includes models that can be placed on the floor, wall, tables, or even your ceiling.
 There are several types of industrial and garage heaters, and they all have safety, convenience, and efficiency features to consider before purchasing.

 For quick reference to the sections in this buying guide, use the links below:

 There are 4 main types of garage and industrial heaters, and they're all efficient ways to heat areas with extreme temperature changes:

 - Electric/Fan-Forced: Easy to install and use, electric portable heaters are popular anywhere, including garages.
 These heaters convert electrical energy into heat and typically use a fan to disperse it around your entire space.
 Since they need to be plugged into a wall, be sure to check out the power requirements before purchasing yours.
 Many models come with the standard 110-120-volt plugs, but larger (more industrial) heaters require 220-240 volts.